 When summer comes around you can’t beat a nice light meal while watching the sun go down.
 These Thai grilled shrimp skewers with watermelon & avocado are packed full of protein and light on calories.

 Shrimp, watermelon and avocado might seem like a strange combination.
 However marinating shrimp in the coconut milk, ginger and jalapeno really seem to bring everything together in perfect harmony.
+I think to throw these on my Big Green Egg of a summers evening as a light and refreshing dinner!

 Thai Grilled Shrimp Skewers with Watermelon and Avocado Recipe